Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 **Kijori (Male [[Humans|Human]]).** This tan-skinned, chaotic neutral [bandit](https://www.dndbeyond.com/monsters/bandit) is the ship’s navigator.
 Despite his muscled physique, he isn’t very strong.
 A philanderer who hails from [[Port Damali]], Kijori is a fool and isn’t suspicious of anyone.

-**[Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) (Female [[Tabaxi]]).** This pale, spotted, neutral evil [bandit captain](https://www.dndbeyond.com/monsters/bandit-captain) is a low-ranking member of [[the Revelry]] pirates.
+**[Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) (Female [[Tabaxi]]).** This pale, spotted, neutral evil [bandit captain](https://www.dndbeyond.com/monsters/bandit-captain) is a low-ranking member of [[The Revelry]] pirates.
 She brought her vessel to the village of [[Palma Flora]] because she was informed that a local sahuagin tribe had uncovered an unusual treasure.
 Three Earrings rightly assumed that they were going to attack the village, and she intended to be there to plunder the ruins after the attack.
 She didn’t anticipate Flora Isle sinking.

 Once the characters are done chatting with the crew, have the NPC they’re currently speaking to tell them that Captain Three Earrings would like to see the characters in her cabin.